 The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-This topic will discuss the duties of an executor or personal representative named in a Will.
+This topic will discuss the duties of an executor, also called a “personal representative”, named in a Will.

-It is your duty as executor to follow the instructions of the testator stated in the Will for the administration of the estate.
-If you are an executor residing outside of Alberta, you may have to post a bond to the Court as security for you to properly carry out your duties as executor.
-The cost of the bond is paid out of the estate.
+It is your duty as executor to follow the instructions of the person who wrote the will, called a testator, as the instructions are stated in the Will.
+This is what is known as the administration of the estate.
+If you are an executor residing outside of Alberta, you may be required to post a bond to the Court as security to ensure that you properly carry out your duties as executor.
 Your authority as executor begins on the date of death of the testator.

 As executor, your main duties include:

 - to identify the assets and liabilities that the testator had at the time of their death,